Q: I am a new patient – will you see me?

 A: Dental laboratories make a range of custom made dental appliances including crowns, bridges and veneers, dentures, mouthguards and occlusal splints.
 There has been a growing trend for dentists to send any lab work to cheaper overseas laboratories in China and India.
 These appliances often do not comply with Australian TGA standards, and can be inferior to Australian made appliances.

 At Tooth Dental, we only use the highest quality Australian dental laboratories.
 Our crowns and veneers are made by a laboratory in Brisbane, you will often meet the lab technician who is responsible for your custom-made appliance.
-Our occlusal splints are made in a laboratory in Perth.
+Our occlusal splints are also made locally in Brisbane.

 Q: I am pregnant, can I still see the dentist?